groupdocs-merger/GroupDocs.Merger-Docs/net/getting-started/use-cases/how-to-merge-tiff-images-using-csharp.md

           imageWidth: 646
 ---

-## BMP Merger .NET API
+## TIFF Merger .NET API

-[GroupDocs.Merger](https://products.groupdocs.com/merger/net) allows developers to combine multiple BMP documents in the preferred order and save them as a single file.
+[GroupDocs.Merger](https://products.groupdocs.com/merger/net) allows developers to combine multiple TIFF documents in the preferred order and save them as a single file.

-## About BMP File Format
+## About TIFF File Format

-Files having extension .BMP represent Bitmap Image files that are used to store bitmap digital images.
-These images are independent of graphics adapter and are also called device independent bitmap (DIB) file format.
-This independency serves the purpose of opening the file on multiple platforms such as Microsoft Windows and Mac.
-The BMP file format can store data as two-dimensional digital images in both monochrome as well as color format with various colour depths.
+TIFF, Tag Image File Format, is a computer file used to store raster graphics and image information.
+A favorite among photographers, TIFFs are a handy way to store high-quality images before editing if you want to avoid lossy file formats.

 ### Download and Configure